-Deforestation during the Roman period resulted from the territorial expansion of the Empire, the expansion of its population, large-scale agriculture and rapid economic development.
+Deforestation during the Roman period resulted from the territorial expansion of the Empire, the enlargement of its population, large-scale agriculture and rapid economic development.
 Rome led Western Europe to a large extent towards development, which resulted in heavy deforestation around the Mediterranean.

 The basic building material in the Roman period was wood.
 Trees were felled to provide homes for the ever-expanding population of the Roman Empire.
-When some Mediterranean houses were built of brick and stone, the roof and floor were covered with wood.
+When some Mediterranean houses were built of brick and stone, the roof and floors were covered with wood.

 At its height, the Roman Empire is thought to have had about 60 million people, when the capital city itself had a population of one million or more (this figure was only reached by London in the 19th century).
 Such a large population, supplemented by the rapid development and improvement of the standard of living, and hence greater consumption, began to require more and more raw materials over time.

 Wood was the main source of heating and industry.
 Wood as an energy source accounted for about 90% of total consumption and it was a significant factor in the widespread deforestation.
 Wood was used in mines, steel mills and in the production of ceramics.
 Wood and coal were the main ancient fuels in households, public buildings, thermal baths, and enterprises producing light and heat.